-- to create sketch books to record their observations and use them to review and revisit ideas - to improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay] - about great artists, architects and designers in history.
+- to develop sketch books to record their observations and use them to review and revisit ideas - to improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay] - about great artists, architects and designers in history.

-There is a heavier emphasis on using sketchbooks.
-Children are to be taught to create sketchbooks in which ideas are collected, developed, researched, and reviewed.
+All children, from Y1 upwards, are taught to create sketchbooks in which ideas are collected, developed, researched, and reviewed.
 It should have elements of a portfolio, scrapbook, journal and notebook as well as a book in which observational drawings are made.